elocnatsirt/terrafirm/README.md

 future, the idea is to expand secrets to Terraform modules/configurations and/or other types of secrets.

-**NOTE** Due to the nature of PGP, Git, and how the script is currently written, whenever you run Terrafirm these encrypted files will change, prompting Git to think it has uncommitted changes even though the "content" hasn't changed.
-Be careful when commiting/editing these files and be aware of your changes.
-My advice is to commit any secret file as soon as you make a content change.
-This will be fixed in the near future.
+**NOTE** Due to the nature of GPG and Git, if you edit a variables file it WILL show as uncommited even if you have not changed the content.
+If you just want to view your secrets, use the ```view_secrets``` helper instead.

+### Secret Variables File Viewer (view_secrets)
+Prints out the contents of the secret variables file to STDOUT for the environment specified.
+This will allow you to see your current secrets without causing git to detect any changes.

-### Re-Encrypt Secret Variables File
+### Re-Encrypt All Secret Variables Files (encrypt_secrets)
 The secret variable files in your project are encrypted with any public keys that are included in the ```terrafirm_files/public_keys``` folder.
 When adding a new member to your team, in order to work with secrets they will need to generate